Understanding Electrician’s Insurance

 Business Owner’s Policy (BOP)

 Business Owner's Policy (BOP) combines both general liability and commercial property insurance in a single policy, and typically is more cost-effective than buying the two policies separately.
 In the case of third-party claims or lawsuits resulting from property damage or bodily injury caused by your business, it provides coverage to safeguard your company from general liability.

 BOP for and Electrician businesses is a combination of:

-General Liability Insurance will protect the electricians from third-party claims of alleged bodily injuries or property damage.
+General Liability Insurance: General Liability Insurance for electrical contractors will protect the electricians from third-party claims of alleged bodily injuries or property damage.
 In case a visitor to the jobsite suffers an injury from a fall because they tripped over the tools lying around, or an employee ends up damaging the wall while installing an electrical outlet.

 Electrical work can be a hazardous job, sometimes just being on a job site with other trades working there as well can be dangerous.
 Electrical contractors must get Workers’ Compensation Insurance for their employees to cover the unfortunate accidents that are bound to happen.
 Workers’ compensation will pay a portion of your injured employee’s payroll when unable to work as well as incurred medical expenses resulting from the on-the-job accident.
 Workers Compensation coverage is statutory in most states, be sure to check in your state if it’s required.